Residual Diffusion Models for Variable-Rate Joint Source Channel Coding of MIMO CSI: Introduction

-\item We validate the efficacy of our proposed method by comparing against state-of-the-art deep learning-based JSCC schemes for CSI compression, using the widely recognized COST2100 outdoor dataset~\cite{wen2018deep} and 3GPP indoor dataset using QuaDRiGa~\cite{jaeckel2017quadriga} (\secref{sec:results}).
+\item We validate RD-JSCC against state-of-the-art deep learning-based JSCC schemes using the COST2100 outdoor and 3GPP indoor datasets, demonstrating order-of-magnitude performance improvements over non-diffusion baselines and establishing that diffusion-based refinement is particularly effective for statistically complex channel distributions (\secref{sec:results}).

-\item We perform a systematic comparative study across multiple neural architectures and diverse channel scenarios, revealing that diffusion-based models significantly outperform autoencoder-based methods only when channel complexity is sufficiently high (\secref{sec:model_choice}).

-\item We adopt a nested representation learning framework to support multiple compression levels within a single model (\secref{sec:var_rate}) and support fixed-bit quantization of encoder-output for efficient storage and transmission (\secref{sec:quant}).